LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 4  74DA38F20BB6  120.324  22.600
 ```

-We plot the sensor locations on a map to get an overview of the geographic distribution of sensors in the data file.
+3. Finally, we create a map showing where each sensor is located.
+This helps us see how the sensors are spread out geographically in the dataset.
 ```python
 fig_map = px.scatter_mapbox(dfId, lat="lat", lon="lon",
                   color_continuous_scale=px.colors.cyclical.IceFire, zoom=9,